vaadin/archetype-application-example/README.md

 - developing the theme
   - run the application as above
   - edit the theme in the ui module
-  - only if using precompiled theme, run "mvn vaadin:compile-theme" in the ui module
+  - optional: see below for precompiling the theme
   - reload the application page
 - client side changes or add-ons
   - edit code/POM in widgetset module